Free ChatGPT Token Calculator for OpenAI API: Calculate Your Usage Cost

 How to monitor my OpenAI API usage and cost?

-You can review how much you use in the OpenAI dashboard usage.
+You can review how much you use in the OpenAI dashboard usage section.

-In the OpenAI dashboard billing section, you can quickly create a spending limitation.
+In the OpenAI dashboard billing section, you can quickly create spending limitations.